freshjuice-dev/freshjuice.dev/_content/contributor-policy.md

 - **Anonymous submissions will not be accepted.**
 - Every submission must include:
   - Author’s **full name**.
+    - On the website, the name will link to the author’s profile page, which lists all their contributions on FreshJuice.
-  - A valid **email address** for editorial contact (will not be publicly shared).
+  - A valid **email address**.
+    - Required for editorial contact and for generating profile images via [Gravatar](https://gravatar.com).
+    - Your email will not be published on the FreshJuice website, and you may request removal of your data at any time.
-  - Optional: professional title, company, LinkedIn profile, or personal website.
+  - Optional: professional title, company name, LinkedIn profile, or personal website.
+- **Author bio placement:**
-- A short author bio will appear at the bottom of each article with 1–2 links to the author’s website, social media, or portfolio.
+  - A short bio will appear at the bottom of each article, together with the author’s name (linked to their FreshJuice profile) and a company mention `@ CompanyName` that links to the author’s organization or website.
+  - The author’s profile page will include a longer bio and up to 5 links, which may include:
+    - The author’s personal website or portfolio.
+    - Social media profiles.
+    - The website or LinkedIn page of the company they represent.

 ### 3. Backlink Policy